Capstone-10/Fluency/README.md

 *Mobile translation app for daily use.*

 Created by a team of four developers during the Software Engineering program at [Fullstack Academy](https://www.fullstackacademy.com), Fluency is a React Native app that allows users to capture image text or manually type text, and translate it into a language of choice.
-You can also copy and paste or type text into the app, and have that translated to a chosen language.
 The application can further read aloud your translated text.

 It was exciting to build a native iOS application, and learn the syntax to fetch the Google APIs.
 We learned a lot about the complexities of rendering a functional and user-friendly phone application without a database.
 We enjoyed this learning process, and are happy to have you try out the application.